ecmwf/odc/docs/content/reference/file-format-reference.rst

 ``double``  ``flag``      A sequence of flags, the number of these included is determined by ``numFlags``
 ==========  ============  ===============================================================================

-In production, the ODB API library always encodes 10 flags, all with value zero.
+In production, historical data always encoded exactly 10 flags all with zero value.
+Currently zero flags are typically encoded.

 Properties